Souris, Manitoba: History

 The first building in the town was erected in 1881.
 The next few years saw the townsite continue to grow as more and more settlers reached the area.
 Many of the settlers returned home the first winter in 1881 to Ontario, but the following year they returned with more goods, and many more settlers followed them.
 The town grew at an exceptional rate in 1882.
 Many of the settlers were now arriving at the town from Brandon via the Canadian Pacific Railway rather than the Boundary Commission Trail located to the south.
 Many of the settlers were coming from the "old countries" of the United Kingdom and particularly from Ireland.

 Sowden had originally chosen the Plum Creek site because he wanted to build a mill there and this he completed in those early years.
 The mill was successful and despite drought years in that decade, the products of the mill became quite popular in the area and country.
-As the grain became popular, local farmers would have to bring their wheat to Brandon or Alexander as there was not rail service in Souris.
-Beginning in 1890 negotiations were made with CPR to bring the railway to the town and in 1892 the Glenboro Line was completed to the town.
+As the grain became popular, local farmers would have to bring their wheat to Brandon or Alexander as there was no rail service in Souris.
+Beginning in 1890 negotiations were made with the Canadian Pacific Railway (CPR) to bring the railway to the town and in 1892 the Glenboro Line was completed to the town.
 This brought further and increased growth to the community as many towns of the era hitched their prosperity to the railway.
 Before the turn of the century five grain elevators stood alongside the railway.
-In 1902 a brick yard was established in the community, it only operated for a few short years, but 40 of the town's major brick commercial and residential buildings were built by these bricks.
+In 1902 a brickyard was established in the community, it only operated for a few short years, but 40 of the town's major brick commercial and residential buildings were built by these bricks.
 Many of these buildings are still standing today.
 As a result of this exceptional growth, the community was incorporated as a town in 1904 as the population neared a thousand people.